neelchunara/Project-4/README.md

 The ability to do that was then built into a web dashboard that allows users to change the input variables and test the risk of a fatality for a collision under the circumstances that are selected.

+## Instructions

+With dependecies installed as listed above, run app.py using python.
+Follow the link to the local host to access the dashboard.

 ## Citations

 [Popper used for positioning on dashboard](https://popper.js.org/)